pixieprix/pixieprix.github.io/index.md

 - [Deep offline reinforcement learning for real-world treatment optimization applications](https://openreview.net/forum?id=pKkq17YQgK1): in submission
 - [A mini-class project](https://pixieprix-rl-final-projectstreamlit-projectstreamlit-app-eekbxl.streamlit.app/): Implemented DQN and DDPG on the mountaincar environment.
 Also implemented and provided a summary of a more recent paper: Dueling network architectures for deep reinforcement learning.

-#### General Machine Learning:
+#### Natural Language Processing:

-- Predicted patient outcomes based on real-world Electronic Healthcare Records.
-Looked at quantifying the uncertainty in model predictions.
+- [A mini-personal project](https://github.com/pixieprix/MaLSTM): Largely replicated the model detailed in the paper titled Siamese Recurrent Architectures for Learning Sentence Similarity.

 ## Miscellaneous